CIA assassination attempts on Fidel Castro: Later attempts

 When Castro travelled abroad, the CIA cooperated with Cuban exiles for some of the more serious assassination attempts.

-The CIA in 1962 considered a plan called "Operation Bounty", which would have involved dropping leaflets over Cuba offering financial rewards to the Cuban population for the assassination of various individuals, including $5,000 to $20,000 for informants, $57,000 for department heads, $97,000 for foreign Communists operating in Cuba, up to $1 million for members of the Cuban government, and only $0.02 for Castro himself, which was meant "to denigrate" him in the eyes of the Cuban people.
-The top secret document which revealed the plan, which was never put into practice, was one of 2,800 related to the federal investigation of the Kennedy assassination, which were released as scheduled in October 2017.
+The CIA in 1962 considered a plan called "Operation Bounty", which would have involved dropping leaflets over Cuba offering financial rewards to the Cuban population for the assassination of various individuals, including $5,000 to $20,000 for informants, $57,000 for department heads, $97,000 for foreign Communists operating in Cuba, up to $1 million for members of the Cuban government, and only $0.02 for Castro himself, which was meant to "denigrate" him in the eyes of the Cuban people.
+The top secret document that revealed the plan, which was never put into practice, was one of 2,800 related to the federal investigation of the Kennedy assassination, which were released as scheduled in October 2017.

-The last documented attempt on Castro's life was in 2000 undertaken by Cuban exiles, and involved placing 90 kg of explosives under a podium in Panama where he would give a talk.
+The last documented attempt on Castro's life was in 2000, undertaken by Cuban exiles, and involved placing 90 kg of explosives under a podium in Panama where he would give a talk.
 Castro’s personal security team discovered the explosives before he arrived.
-Castro once said, in regards to the numerous attempts on his life he believed had been made, "If surviving assassination attempts were an Olympic event, I would win the gold medal."
+Castro once said that, with respect to the numerous attempts on his life he believed had been made, "if surviving assassination attempts were an Olympic event, I would win the gold medal."

 Reactions

 The Church Committee rejected political assassination as a foreign policy tool and declared that it was "incompatible with American principle, international order, and morality."
-It recommended Congress to consider developing a statute to eradicate such or similar practices, which was never introduced.
-In 1976 President Gerald Ford signed Executive Order 11905, which stated that "No employee of the United States government shall engage in, or conspire in, political assassination."
+It recommended that Congress consider developing a statute to eradicate it or similar practices, a concept that was never introduced.
+In 1976, President Gerald Ford signed Executive Order 11905, which stated that "No employee of the United States government shall engage in, or conspire in, political assassination."

-For many years the New York Times kept an obituary ready for Fidel Castro in its composing room, already locked on a "turtle" (flat table) for instant printing in the event of his assassination.
+For many years, The New York Times kept an obituary ready for Fidel Castro in its composing room, already locked on a "turtle" (flat table) for instant printing in the event of his assassination.
 Castro eventually survived so many assassination attempts that the hot metal typesetting process became outdated and the turtle was moved to the office of William Safire, where it remained as of 1990.